 - A bowl or cup deep enough to completely submerge an egg

 - Liquid food colouring (about 20 drops per colour)

 What You Need To Do

 - Hard boil your eggs and leave to cool

 - Use newspaper to protect your work surface (you don’t want to stain your countertops!)

 - Fill a cup or bowl deep enough to completely submerge an egg

 - Add one teaspoon of white vinegar and about 20 drops of food colouring (the colour is up to you!)

 Tip: The more you add the darker the colour will be.

-- Place your egg into the bowl and turn occasionally to ensure all sides are colored.
+- Place your egg into the bowl and turn occasionally to ensure all sides are coloured.
 Keep your egg submerged for around 5 minutes.
 Again the longer you leave it in there the darker it will be!